 Principal Investigator: Lorena Gauthereau, University of Houston

-Project Partners: Eric Kaltman, Carnegie Mellon University; Jessica Link, Bryn Mawr College; Emma Slayton, Carnegie Mellon University; Neil Weijer, Johns Hopkins University; Henry Alexander Wermer-Colan, Temple University; Christopher Young, University of Toronto.
+Project Partners: Eric Kaltman, Carnegie Mellon University; Jessica Linker, Bryn Mawr College; Emma Slayton, Carnegie Mellon University; Neil Weijer, Johns Hopkins University; Henry Alexander Wermer-Colan, Temple University; Christopher Young, University of Toronto.

 Labeculae Vivae: Building a Reference Library of Stains for Researching Medieval Manuscripts is gathering scientific data drawn from stains found on parchment, paper, and bindings in medieval manuscripts 500-1500 CE.
 The project will provide a first dataset for characterized stains that are commonly found on manuscripts, a sound methodology for the replication of the data gathering and analysis processes, and the implementation and use of the database as applicable to manuscript studies and conservation work.
 The data will provide a new way for researchers, conservators, librarians, and the public to access information concerning the material makeup of medieval manuscripts, their medieval uses, and new approaches for modern studies.